jeromeetienne/threex.vertexanimation/README.md

 threex.vertexanimation
 ======================

-threex.vertexanimation is a three.js extension which provide easy vertex animation.
-It is fun to experiment with.
+threex.vertexanimation is a [three.js games extension] (http://www.threejsgames.com/extensions/) which provides easy vertex animation.
+You can see your object move as if it's got a life of its own!
+You can use it to make the objects in your game bounce, dance or move in funky ways.
+You can add it in your games to get a [Flubber](http://en.wikipedia.org/wiki/Flubber_(film)) effect.
+The best part about it is that you can get creative.
+You can morph or deform your objects to transform them into other objects.
+It is really fun to experiment with!

 Show Don't Tell
 ===============